sd816224/bcbc/README.md

 ## 260623
 issue
 - [x] update event -> jump to event detail
-- [x] event detail. venue anker to venue detail
+-  event detail. venue anker to venue page
 - [x] only orgnizer can edit the event detail
 - [x] hide the orgnizer of eventform
 - email the rsvp members if detail updated